 Raccoons are important and valuable natural resources in Massachusetts.
 They are classified as a furbearer species, for which a regulated hunting season and management program have been established.
-If you are experiencing problems with Canada geese or have questions, contact your nearest Masswildlife office.
+If you are experiencing problems with raccoons or have questions, contact your nearest MassWildlife office.

 Raccoons will happily raid garbage cans and compost piles.
 Make sure garbage is kept in tightly closed containers.
 Take out trash on the morning of pick-up instead of the night before.
 Keep compost in secure vented containers to prevent access.